What are Smart Goals? How to Implement Smart Goals via Google Analytics?

 Its Limits and Restrictions

 Using Smart Goals comes with several restrictions though.
 It isn’t configurable or customizable so the user experience might leave a lot to be desired.
 Smart Goals only work for website views.
 Views from customers coming into your pages via a mobile app won’t be counted and that could lead to a bit of counting problems.
 Also, Smart Goals does not allow view-through conversions.
-Cross-device conversions in AdWords aren’t possible as well.
+Cross-device conversions in Ads aren’t possible as well.